10 Rules to Weight Loss and Weight Loss Maintenance

 1&2.
 Never eat low fat or low protein.

 Everyone at Mac-Nutrition has a scientific background in nutrition which means everything we do is based on science and the physiology of the body, namely based on scientific research – Interventions not Observations.
 Every decent nutritionist should know that the old hat way of thinking about nutrition and 'healthy eating' is flawed.
 In fact, it is more what is publicised that is wrong than some of the information that is out there.
 The guidelines actually state that to be 'healthy' you should consume less than 30% of your energy from fat.
-So eating a 29% fat diet is deemed 'healthy' and in fact… far more healthy than many of the meal options and menu plans that are publicised, which by the way, often have people eating less than 15% fat longterm which is not healthy by any stretch of the imagination.
+So eating a 29% fat diet is deemed 'healthy' and in fact… far more healthy than many of the meal options and menu plans that are publicised, which by the way, often have people eating less than 10 – 15% fat longterm, which may actually not lead to great health outcomes.

 So, there is some background, now let us talk briefly about 'dieting' or rules to weight loss.
 We know it sounds rubbish but 'dieting' as we know it, doesn't work.
 We will also say, very often sticking to the standard 'healthy eating' guidelines, does not work either!
 So, what rules lead to weight loss and work?